-Local citizens sometimes flavor the bread with fruit or chocolate chips while cooking it.
+Local citizens sometimes flavor the bread, which was first recorded in 1404, with fruit or chocolate chips.
 You can just make it on a pan without rolling; this way, you will have an ordinary bread form.

 Baguette is a lovely bread type with an impressive crispy outer layer.
 The bread is long, up to 1 m (the common length is 65 cm) with 6 cm in diameter.

 This bread has many stories about its origins, but the most famous one might relate to the French metro workers.
-Baguette is a solution to prevent these workers from bringing knives.
-As this bread has an easily rippable and thin shape.
+They loved thin and easily rippable Baguette because they could eat it without using knives, which were forbidden underground.

-Slices of Baguette are often served with cheese, some kind of pâté, or dunked in hot chocolate or coffee with butter or jam spread on them.
-Baguette is a national heritage of France submitted to UNESCO heritage status in May 2021.
+Slices of Baguette are often served with cheese, pâté, or dunked in hot chocolate or coffee with butter or jam spread on them.
+Baguette is so important to French culture that France has tried to get UNESCO heritage status for it.

 Let’s explore the history of Baguette, shall we?